 Temporary dental cement is the preferred fix.
 It’s relatively stable, nontoxic, and reasonably easy to apply.
-But you should try to contact your dentist first and only proceed with this solution if your dentist gives the go-ahead.
+But you should try to contact your dentist in Columbia, SC first and only proceed with this solution if your dentist gives the go-ahead.
 Long-term reliance on this repair can lead to infection or decay of the tooth under the restoration and potential damage to your restoration.

 Superglue refers to any of the cyanoacrylate adhesives known by trade names such as Super Glue, Krazy Glue and more.
 You will sometimes see this recommended as an approach to hold your dental crown or veneer on.
 Although this can work, there are several reasons not to do it.

 First, superglues bond instantly with your skin, so it’s easy to accidentally glue your restoration to your finger or your finger to your tooth, or even your cheeks, lips, or tongue to your teeth.

 Superglues are also toxic.
 Most people won’t have problems with the small amount of fumes released, but a small number will have a serious reaction to the fumes, either a skin reaction or an asthmatic reaction.